 The valuation that this approach yields is likely a lot lower than the business’ true worth because it fails to consider expected revenue and earnings.
 Regardless, it is a great starting point for appraising a business.

 This approach determines the value of a business by considering the market prices of similar assets or sold businesses or are in the process of selling.
 It also considers the value of your business based on geographical location and area.
 It is especially helpful if you are interested in determining what particular asset, or business, should be purchased or sold for within your local market.

 One usually utilized publicly available data regarding company comparables and transactions for this method.
 One should also make adjustments for different quantities, qualities, or sizes when comparing assets.

 The P/E ratio, or multiples of profit, is a method often used to evaluate the worth of businesses with an established record of annual earnings.

 Through this method, expert valuators use prior profits to inform forecasted return growth.
 A higher P/E ratio would be used for companies with high forecasted return growth or repeat earnings.
 For example, if the P/E ratio of three is used for a company that makes $500,000 in post-tax earnings, then the enterprise would be valued at $1,500,000.

 Although the calculations used to reach the valuation are straightforward, expert valuators like BA FL|GA can suggest the correct number for your P/E ratio.
 This is because the P/E ratio often varies from business to business.

 Startups, for example, often have high ratios because they are high-growth companies.
 More established companies, on the other hand, like auto shops or local insurance agencies, experience less drastic growth and will likely have a lower P/E ratio.

 Business Valuation Pre-Sale Conclusion

 Selling a business is an important step that many business owners decide to take for themselves.
-Determining a fair and accurate selling price of the enterprise is a vital component of the sale process.
+Determining a fair and accurate selling price for the enterprise is vital to the sale process.
 Know your company’s value before you go to market.